 OUI is a crime that involves operating a motor vehicle while under the influence of intoxicants or while having an alcohol level of .08% or more.
 In states other than Maine, the crime is typically designated DUI or driving under the influence.
 In Maine, there is no requirement that the motor vehicle must be operated on a public way.
-The crime can occur through operation of a motor vehicle on private property.
+The crime can even be committed by driving under the influence on private property.

 The term “operate” means to either engage the transmission to direct power to the wheels of a motor vehicle or to attempt to do so.
 In other words, to attempt to operate a motor vehicle under the influence is to operate a motor vehicle under the influence.